galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ![Figure 05.
 RSeQC read distribution plot](../../images/differential_isoform/rseqc_read_distribution_plot.png "RSeQC read distribution.
 This module will calculate how mapped reads were distributed over genome feature (like CDS exon, 5’UTR exon, 3’ UTR exon, Intron, Intergenic regions).
 Distribution of all features (A).
 Distribution of low frequency features (B).")

-According the figure 5.A, all samples show show a similar trend, both in health and cancer samples, with most reads mapping on CDS exons (around 72%), 5'UTR (around 4.5%) and 3'UTR (around 13.5%).
-We can also evaluate the frequency of less common features by hidding the main ones; it can be done by clicking in the correspoding feature label.
-According the figure, mapping on the region `TSS_up_1kb` (transcription start site up to 5'kb upstream) seems to be slighly more frequent in cancer samples (fig. 5B).
+According the figure 5.A, all samples show show a similar trend, both in ASP14 (cancer) and ASP13_doxycycline (oncogene-depleted) samples, with most reads mapping on CDS exons (around 66%), 5'UTR (around 2-3%) and 3'UTR (around 20%).
+We can also evaluate the frequency of less common features by hidding the main ones; it can be done by clicking in the correspoding feature label (fig. 5B).
+However, we can see that the profile is consistent between replicates but is slightly different between conditions.
+This is not an ideal case as we cannot rule out if this is biological or technical as the library may have not been prepared at the same time.

 Now we will evaluate the results of the **Infer Experiment** module, which allows to speculate the experimental design (whether sequencing is strand-specific, and if so, how reads are stranded) by sampling a subset of reads from the BAM file and comparing their genome coordinates and strands with those of the reference gene model ({% cite Wang2012 %}).

 ![Figure 06.
 RSeQC infer experiment plot](../../images/differential_isoform/rseqc_infer_experiment_plot.png "RSeQC Infer Experiment plot.
 It counts the percentage of reads and read pairs that match the strandedness of overlapping transcripts.
 It can be used to infer whether RNA-seq library preps are stranded (sense or antisense).")

-As can be appreciated in the image, the proportion of reads assigned as *sense* is similar to the ones assigned as *antisense*, which indicates that in that case our RNA-seq data is non-strand specific.
+As can be appreciated in the image, the proportion of reads assigned as *sense* is close to null and the ones assigned as *antisense* are around 80%, which indicates that in that case our RNA-seq data is strand specific in the reverse orientation.
+This can be also evaluated with the STAR Gene Counts statistics as in the Reference-based RNA-seq tutorial.

 Now, let's evaluate the results generated by the **Gene Body Coverage** module.
 It scales all transcripts to 100 nt and calculates the number of reads covering each nucleotide position.
 The plot generated from this information illustrates the coverage profile along the gene body, defined as the entire gene from the transcription start site to the end of the transcript (fig. 7).

 ![Figure 07.
 RSeQC gene body coverage plot](../../images/differential_isoform/rseqc_gene_body_coverage_plot.png "RSeQC gene body coverage plot.
 It calculates read coverage over gene bodies.
 This is used to check if reads coverage is uniform and if there is any 5' or 3' bias.")

 The gene body coverage pattern is highly influenced by the RNA-seq protocol, and it is useful for identifying artifacts such as 3' skew in libraries.
 For example, a skew towards increased 3' coverage can happen in degraded samples prepared with poly-A selection.
-According the figure 7, there're not bias in our reads as a result of sequencing technical problems.
+According the figure 7, there're not big bias in our reads as a result of sequencing technical problems.

 Other important metric for {AS} analysis is the one provided by the **Junction Saturation** module, which allows to determine if the current sequencing depth is sufficient to perform {AS} analyses by comparing the detected splice junctions to reference gene model (fig. 8).
 Since for a well annotated organism both the number of expressed genes and spliced junctions is considered to be almost fixed, we expect the number of known junctions to reach a plateau if the current sequencing depth is almost saturated for known junction detection.
 Using an unsaturated sequencing depth would miss many rare splice junctions ({% cite Wang2012 %}).
-As we can appreciate in the plot (fig. 8.A), the known junctions tend to stabilize around 7.000, which indicates that the read sequencing depth is good enough for performing the {AS} analysis.
+As we can appreciate in the plot (fig. 8.A), the known junctions tend to stabilize around 8.000, which indicates that the read sequencing depth is good enough for performing the {AS} analysis.

 > <comment-title>RSeQC junction saturation details</comment-title>
 >